KomoGit/J.M.T.W.C/README.md

 - Create a SQLite Database inside the folder named : 'SiteIndex'
 - Inside this database, create a table named Sites.
 - Sites table should contain 3 rows : Web_Url,Bot_Id,Title.
 All of which are case sensitive.
+I will fix this in next commits so the folder and DB is automatically created.

+## Arguments
+- For now there are two arguments available for you to take advantage of.
+- '--flush' can be used to remove everything inside the database.
+- '--unsafe' can be used to remove limit for amount of links you can insert.

 ## Current Known Bugs
 - Crawler when facing phone numbers crash out because it is not a viable URL.